BaPSF/bapsflib/docs/hdfmap/mapping.inc.rst

 **unknown**
-    This is any group or dataset in ``'/'``, ``'/MSI/'``, or ``'/Raw data + config/'`` groups that is not known by :class:`~bapsflib._hdf.maps.mapper.HDFMapper` or is unsuccessfully
+    This is any group or dataset in ``'/'``, ``'/MSI/'``, or ``'/Raw data + config/'`` groups that is not known by `~bapsflib._hdf.maps.mapper.HDFMapper` or is unsuccessfully mapped.
-    mapped.

 Basic Usage
 -----------